U.S. to review use of private immigration prisons, shares slide

 Department Secretary Jeh Johnson said he directed his advisory council to evaluate whether the agency should continue to contract with private prison operators and make a recommendation by Nov.
 30. Advocates for immigrants have accused the companies of withholding proper mental health and medical care from detainees to boost profits.

-Immigration and Customs Enforcement (ICE), a division of DHS, currently uses detention facilities run by Corrections Corp of America and The GEO Group.
+Immigration and Customs Enforcement (ICE), a division of DHS, currently uses detention facilities run by Corrections Corp of America (CXW.N) and The GEO Group (GEO.N).

 Corrections Corp of America's stock slid 9.4 percent and The GEO Group's stock fell 6 percent immediately after news of the review.
 Both stocks were rebounding later in the afternoon.